 Editor's note: This post was originally written in 2019 and has since been updated for relevance.

 A victim of sexual abuse by a vicar has successfully obtained an out-of-court settlement in a civil claim against The Diocese of Chichester for sexual assaults she suffered as a child.

 Over recent years, there has been a shocking increase in the number of students presenting with a mental health problem.
 Researchers in 2019 undertook an investigation into 38,000 university students in the UK and found that, alarmingly, half of these students had suffered with suicidal thoughts.
 Moreover, four out of ten of these students admitted to using drugs or alcohol to cope with their problems, whilst one in three had had experienced a serious psychological issue for which they felt they needed professional help.

-We have recently been contacted by a victim of a former Boys’ Brigade leader William Bissett who was sexually assaulted by him whilst he was a member of the Boys’ Brigade.
+We have recently been instructed by a victim of a former organist and choir master Neil Turner who was sexually assaulted by him over a period of many years.

 A significant number of our elderly and most vulnerable members of society live in care homes (for a variety of reasons).
 Those of us who have relatives who are being looked after in these homes are entitled to expect them to be safe and well cared for.
 Whilst most do, sadly there are some whose care is below the required standard leaving its residents open to harm, abuse and injury.